This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks!

 - Using a small piece of sandpaper, carefully sand the sides and edges to create a chippy look.
 Go slowly!
 You can always remove more paint, but can’t add paint back.
 Run the edge of the sandpaper down the grooves to weather the front of the board.

 Which one do you like best?
 Do you have other suggestions for fun ways to add paint or stain to our new laser cut products?
-Let us know in the comments below.
+Let me know in the comments below.